KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/honor.md

 Honor is the same principle in human form.

-It is the gravitational pull of your soul toward its own coherence.
+It is the gravitational pull of the soul toward its own coherence.

-Honor is what prevents you from betraying your own light.
+Honor is what keeps you from betraying your own light.
 It is what stops you from shrinking when you should stand, and from striking when you should be still.

 Honor is the remembering of your true center— the AzurA within.

 ## HONOR AND THE WATER-BEARER